 If you find yourself in need of a tooth extraction, the last thing you want to worry about is what you can and cannot eat.
 Unfortunately, there are a number of reasons that you may need a tooth extraction even well into adulthood and making sure that you’re eating the right foods are a very important part of the recovery process.

-If you are unsure of what you can and cannot eat after undergoing a tooth extraction, Advanced Dental Care of Anderson is here to help!
+If you are unsure of what you can and cannot eat after undergoing a tooth extraction, Advanced Dental Care of Indiana is here to help!
 Having a tooth extracted doesn’t necessarily mean you have to go without some of your favorite foods, but it is incredibly important to exercise caution.
 Here’s everything you need to know about foods to eat and foods to avoid after your tooth extraction.

 The Importance of Eating the Right Foods After a Tooth Extraction